 Internal Audit Engagement from Planning to Reporting

-The course will provide an overview of the internal and external factors that require internal auditors to perform internal audit engagements more effectively and efficiently.
+The course provided an overview of the internal and external factors that require internal auditors to perform internal audit engagements more effectively and efficiently.
 The key to an effective audit can be well captured in a saying by Benjamin Franklin: “By failing to prepare, you are preparing to fail.“ As with any project, taking sufficient time to plan the internal audit engagement is essential and it by all means should not be underestimated as it increases the chances that the engagement will be completed in line with the agreed quality standards, in agreed time frame and within the available resources.

-Apart from engagement planning, the course sessions will also devote time to look into identifying and prioritizing the risks relevant to the engagement, determining the objectives and scope of the area or process under review, as well as considering the reporting requirements along with the follow up quality assurance review.
+Apart from engagement planning, the course sessions also devoted time to look into identifying and prioritizing the risks relevant to the engagement, determining the objectives and scope of the area or process under review, as well as considering the reporting requirements along with the follow up quality assurance review.
 The purpose of follow up is to ensure that management has implemented the action, and that it has addressed the issue.
-As due to several factors (e.g. competing priorities, budget limitations etc.) preventing managers from implementing the agreed actions proposed by the findings of the audit engagement we will during the event also seek to identify a list of top tips internal auditors may apply when compiling meaningful recommendations for the organization’s managers.
+As due to several factors (e.g. competing priorities, budget limitations etc.) preventing managers from implementing the agreed actions proposed by the findings of the audit engagement we during the event also sought to identify a list of top tips internal auditors may apply when compiling meaningful recommendations for the organization’s managers.

 - developed a better understanding of what the systematic approach of planning and conducting internal audit engagement entails

 - learnt how to identify and assess key risks of the audit area

 - strengthened the ability to apply the tools and techniques for conducting an internal audit engagement